shimspedy/sengov/content/states/new-york/mary-walsh/_index.md

 seo_title: "contact Representative Mary Walsh"
 subheader:
      greeting: Contact Representative Mary Walsh
-     description: Mary Beth Walsh is a distinguished member of the New York State Assembly, representing the 112th District.
+     description: Mary Beth Walsh was first elected to the New York State Assembly on November 8, 2016.
+She proudly serves the 112th Assembly District, which includes parts of Saratoga, Schenectady and Fulton counties.
 She first assumed office in 2017 and her current term extends until January 1, 2025.
 She is a member of the Republican Party.
 description: Contact Representative Mary Walsh of New York.
 Contact information for Mary Walsh includes email address, phone number, and mailing address.
 image: mary-walsh.jpeg
 video: